webkom/lego/README.md

 3. We run migrations automatically, make sure they work!
 4. Push to the `prod` branch.
 From master: `git push origin master:prod`

-Whale now starts the deployment.
+Spinnaker now starts the deployment.
 This takes some time, tests must pass and we have to build a docker image.

 ## Tools